Achievable logoAchievable logo

 • Below 5,000 mm3 indicates leukopenia which increases the risk for recurrent infections

-• Red blood count: cells that carry oxygen from lungs to tissue and are produced within the bone marrow
+• Red blood count: cells that carry oxygen from the lungs to the tissue and are produced within the bone marrow

 • Male: 4.7-6.1